Projects

 Modeling languages can greatly increase the reliability of software systems.
 Unfortunately, modeling languages are hard to develop in, which brings us to a double edge sword: the software model needs to be correct in order to actually verify the software system.
 We investigate techniques to both test software models (in all their declarative execution weirdness) and even synthesize key portions of the model for the user.

-- AlloyFL: Tool for automated fault localization of Alloy models.
+• AlloyFL: Alloy Analyzer extension that provides automated fault localization of Alloy models.

 Testing Tools for Prolog